Neilfoster/MPSimon/README.md

 performed as expected.
 You can find a copy of the test matrix [here](https://github.com/Neilfoster/MPSimon/blob/master/docs/MPSimon-testMatrix.xls)

 ## Deployment
-Deployment and source control was carried out via [Github](https://github.com/) The deployed redered the same as the development version
+Deployment and source control was carried out via [Githubpages](https://pages.github.com/https://pages.github.com/) The deployed redered the same as the development version.
+I pushed the master branch so that it updates live. the deplyed version can be found [here] (https://neilfoster.github.io/MPSimon/)

 ## Content
 All Drum Samples were taken from [freesound.org](https://freesound.org/)